 that the disability or disadvantage was sufficiently evident to the alleged wrongdoer; and

 that the alleged wrongdoer has acted unconscionably and taken advantage of the disability - such that the benefit of that taking advantage should be removed by equity.

 Statutory unconscionable conduct

-However, the concept was subsequently legislated in Australia, originally under the Trade Practices Act, to become a primary tool preventing the abuse of power within a contractual relationship.
+However, the concept was subsequently legislated in Australia, originally under the Trade Practices Act 1974 (Cth), to become a primary tool that prevents the abuse of power within a contractual relationship.
 Now, it is largely a creature of statute, enforced under section 21 of the Australian Consumer Law (ACL) and under section 12CB of the Australian Securities and Investments Commission Act 2001 (Cth) (ASIC Act).